 Jeff Walters (5:17)

 And removal is a great option.
-It’s generally the best option, because you’re retaining or you’re getting the watershed back to its pre-construction condition, original flows, restoring that floodplain.
+It’s generally the best option because you’re retaining or you’re getting the watershed back to its pre-construction condition, original flows, restoring that floodplain.
 But there is certainly the opportunity for modification, and that’s where we come into play.
-We want to look at the system, we want to look at the dam, and we want to make sure that there’s options.
+We want to look at the system, we want to look at the dam, and we want to make sure that there are options.

 Nichoel Church (5:42)

 Whether it’s full removal or modification, design, permitting and construction are all there.
 Each one of those is a component of both processes.
 The only difference is with modification, a portion of the dam remains in the stream.